CnahtanoJ/DataRelatedProjects/README.md

 Complete List of Projects Here:

 1. Fraud Detection: A group project for my Data Science Class.
 Utilizing H2O, we managed to get 0.48 on F1-Score using Gradient Boosting to predict fraud.
+2. Smartphone Brand Analysis: An individual project for my Data Science Class.
+Basically I analyzed customer's smartphone data and try to come up with an insight for a company, in this case Samsung.